wimagguc/ios-custom-alertview/README.md

 This is a really quick implementation, and there are a few things missing:

-* Even better rotation support (works with landscape and portrait mode too, so the current best practise is to re-open the same dialog once the screen is rotated)

 * Adding more buttons: they don't exactly match the look with that of on iOS7

+* Keyboard support: the dialog might be mispositioned in some cases

 ## Special thanks to